Another in the SideTracked series, this one is at the penultimate station on the District Line.

 The Art Deco red brick ticket office is located below platform level to which it is connected by a subway and stairway.
 Although similar to the other single-storey station buildings on this part of the route, it is notable for its high atrium roof and polygonal shape.
 The floor is tiled with a reversed swastika pattern, a popular decorative design at the time the station was constructed.
 The station is listed as a building of local heritage interest by Havering London Borough Council.

-You're looking for a custom-made cache somewhere under the bridge....
+The cache is somewhere under the bridge....